psf/webassembly/meetings/2024/webassembly-summit-europython.md

 We had around 15 sign up, and several more turn up on the day.

-As last yeat, the morning consisted of presentations, with a discussion scheduled for the afternoon.
+As with last year, the morning consisted of presentations, with a discussion scheduled for the afternoon.

 ## Presentations